Mark W. Smith

 Professor Smith is a sought out public policy expert, and his opinions are sought after by a broad range of media outlets.
 Policy Experts: Insider Guide to Public Policy Experts and Organizations and the Journalist Guide to Legal Policy Experts lists Professor Smith as a public policy expert on subjects touching on American constitutional law.

-Professor Smith has lectured and presented widely at academic and scholarly conferences, and has spoken at the Harvard Law School, Princeton University, Columbia Law School, NYU School of Law, and the Wharton Business School (MBA) at the University of Pennsylvania.
-Professor Smith is scheduled to appear later in 2020 at the Yale University Law School.
-Professor Smith is also a regular speaker at the Federalist Society’s Annual Lawyers Convention held each year in Washington, D.C.
-In the fall 2019, he delivered an address on originalism, populism, and the Second Amendment at the Federalist Society’s national convention, which attracts some of the most influential and important legal scholars in the United States and around the world.
+Professor Smith has lectured and presented widely at academic and scholarly conferences, and has spoken at the Yale Law School, Harvard Law School, Princeton University, Columbia Law School, NYU School of Law, and the Wharton Business School (MBA) at the University of Pennsylvania.
+Professor Smith is also a regular speaker at the Federalist Society’s National Lawyers Convention held each year in Washington, D.C.
+In the fall of 2019, he delivered an address on originalism, populism, and the Second Amendment at the Federalist Society’s National Lawyers Convention, which attracts some of the most influential and important legal scholars in the United States and around the world.
 In attendance at the 2019 Lawyers Convention were Samuel Alito, Associate Justice of the United States Supreme Court; Brett Kavanaugh, Associate Justice of the United States Supreme Court; Neil Gorsuch, Associate Justice of the United States Supreme Court; William Barr, the Attorney General of the United States; and numerous currently sitting judges.
+In the fall of 2020, Professor Smith spoke at the Federalist Society’s National Lawyers Convention to discuss the role of the Second Amendment in confronting civil unrest.

 Professor Smith is a former editor of the New York University Environmental Law Journal and is a former guest editor of the Harvard Journal of Law and Public Policy.
-Professor Smith’s work has been published in the Harvard Journal of Law & Public Policy (forthcoming spring 2020), the Oklahoma Law Review, and the Seton Hall Legislative Journal.
-He is also a New York Times bestselling author who has authored six books.
+Professor Smith’s work has been published in the Harvard Journal of Law & Public Policy, the Arizona State University Corporate and Business Law Journal, the Oklahoma Law Review, and the Seton Hall Legislative Journal.
+He is also a New York Times bestselling author.

 In addition to his research and writing efforts as Senior Fellow, Professor Smith also serves as the Legal Academic Research Director of the Project on Criminal Justice Reform, which explores the role of the Italian Enlightenment thinker Cesare Beccaria on America’s Founding generation and what role, if any, should Beccaria’s thinking have on modern day criminal justice issues.

-Professor Smith has been called “[a] powerhouse lawyer,” a “rising public intellectual,” a “high-stakes, high-profile Wall Street litigator,” and “[o]ne of the fastest rising legal stars in the country.”
+Professor Smith has been called “[a] powerhouse lawyer,” a “rising public intellectual,” and a “high-stakes, high-profile Wall Street litigator.”
 His victories in the courtroom have captured the cover of The New York Times and his legal work has been reported throughout the country.
-Professor Smith has appeared as an expert legal analyst on CNN, CNBC, Bloomberg Television, CourtTV, the Fox News Channel, the Fox Business Channel and MSNBC.
-He has also appeared in the New York Times, the Washington Times and the Wall Street Journal.
+Professor Smith has appeared as an expert legal analyst on CNN, CNBC, Bloomberg Television, CourtTV, the Fox News Channel, the Fox Business Channel, Newsmax and MSNBC.
+He has also appeared in the New York Times, the Washington Times, the Wall Street Journal, the Washington Free Beacon, and the Washington Examiner.
+He has appeared on numerous national radio shows including on shows on the POTUS Channel and the Patriot Channel, both on Sirius XM.

 Following his graduation from the New York University School of Law in 1995, Professor Smith served as a law clerk for the Honorable D. Brook Bartlett, a judge for the United States District Court for the Western District of Missouri.
 Upon the completion of his clerkship, he joined the firm of Skadden, Arps, Slate, Meagher & Flom as an associate.
 In 1998, he moved to the firm of Kasowitz Benson Torres & Friedman LLP, where he was an equity partner.
 In 2007, he founded the firm of Smith Valliere PLLC, which had offices on Madison Avenue and at Rockefeller Plaza in midtown Manhattan.
 In 2015, Smith Valliere PLLC was named the Small Law Firm of the Year in New York City by SmartCEO Magazine.